Canon 2000D vs Panasonic FZ2000

 It is notable that the FZ2000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the FZ2000 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the FZ2000 are recent models that are part of the current product line-up.
 The FZ2000 replaced the earlier Panasonic FZ1000, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 2000D vs Panasonic FZ2000